For Business Owners Considering Selling to Employees or Cooperators Exploring Buying a Business

 Worker Owned is committed to supporting existing co-ops and incubating new co-ops.
-The Worker Ownership Program helps you start or convert to a cooperative by offering you:
+The Worker Ownership Program helps you start or convert to a cooperative.

 - The Worker Owned Academy is for you if you are serious about starting a cooperative and want to take skill-building classes to start your planning and development process.
 You also get the chance to get inspired by others who are thinking of starting Worker Owned Cooperatives.

 - One-to-one business advising and coaching for the business owner converting to worker ownership and/or for the team of worker owners getting ready to launch.

 The Worker Owned Academy costs $60 as a one-time registration fee, which covers all six workshops.
 Scholarships are available.
 If you feel you may be eligible for a scholarship, Download and Return this Scholarship Application if you haven’t before.
 Watch this video tutorial for guidance on completing it correctly.
 Must be filled out completely and correctly or we cannot process it.
 Please send to email@example.com.
 All information is kept confidential.
 Call us any time if you need help.

 - Groups with a viable business idea complete the Academy then apply for intensive mentoring from the Worker Owned team.

 - We provide the advising and coaching above, plus we also join your Cooperative Development Team meetings as guides and facilitators, from the beginning of the process to the launch of the business.